lethargilistic/blog/rarities/university-of-washington-tacoma/2014-01-26-discussion-leader-proposal.md

 connections, luck, and a compiled history of work that looks perfect from a distance than it does maintaining a masculine mindset.
 (2018-11-21)*

+*In the front of my binder for this class, I found a schedule.
+I marked 2014-01-27 as the day I lead this discussion.
+There's a copy of this proposal in the binder, although I think I copied this into my rarities from the actual file.* (2020-10-30)

 -----

 (2014-01-26)